 The next thing to look at is APR.
 APR stands for annual percentage rate.
 This is your interest rate over an annual period, or 1 year.
 If the APR is 0%, this means that you will pay no interest on your purchases.

 This seems great, but can sometimes last for a designated period of time; this is what you want to look for.
 Some credit cards will have 0% APR for 6 months, while others may offer it for an entire year.
 If you open a credit card to consolidate credit, you need to find one with no interest in order to avoid more debt.

 Finally, you need to look for a credit card with 0% transfer fees.
 This is where the consolidation action actually comes into play.
 You can use this card to absorb all of your credit card debt and pay that off, interest-free.
 When you transfer all of your credit cards onto this one, you also will eliminate the stress of having out multiple lines of credit.

-If you find that you're still struggling to make final payments before consolidation, you may want to take out a payday loan.
+If you find that you're still struggling to make final payments before consolidation, you may want to take out an Idaho payday loan.
 This can provide you with quick, simple cash, without placing you into further debt.